ColleagueRiley/RGFW/README.md

 Wayland: to compile wayland add (RGFW_WAYLAND=1).
 Wayland support is very experimental and broken.

-The graphics backend supports OpenGL (EGL, software, OSMesa, GLES), Vulkan, DirectX and software rendering buffers.
+The graphics backend supports OpenGL (EGL, software, OSMesa, GLES), Vulkan, DirectX, [Metal](https://github.com/RSGL/RGFW-Metal) and software rendering buffers.

 RGFW was designed as a backend for RSGL, but it can be used standalone or for other libraries, such as Raylib which uses it as an optional alternative backend.